Avokadoen/zig_vulkan/README.md

 Currently the code base is not really well tested, but you can run the few tests by doin ``zig build test``

 # 2D API
 Currently there is a basic 2D sprite API.
 This API offers high performance (citation needed :)).
+A simple tech demo was made as a game jam and can be found [here](https://github.com/Avokadoen/gamejam-zig-vulkan)

 Here is a minimal program that draws to the screen:

 ```zig
 const std = @import("std");